ga-curriculum/react-jukebox-front-end-lab/setup/README.md

 - Create a new folder called `components` in the `src` directory.
 - Create a new folder called `services` in the `src` directory.
 - Inside of `services` create a new file called `trackService.js`.
-- Inside of `trackService.js` create add the base URL for your API.
+- Inside of `trackService.js` add the base URL for your API.

 ### Using environment variables with Vite